jarvisteach/appJar/docs/mkdocs/docs/pythonImages.md

 Default image support in appJar assumes no extra libraries.
 That means it should only support `.GIF` and `.PPM` images.
 However, code is included to allow the use of `.PNG` and `.JPG` files. appJar will convert these to `.GIF` files, before loading.
 Converting image files is **SLOW**, so it's best to stick to `.GIF` files!
+Also, converting PNGs is temperamental in Python 2.7 - another reason to avoid.

 Getting the path for images right can be **TRICKY**
 It's therefore best to put images in the same folder as your Python code.